ajoecker/gauge-services/README.md

 ### gauge.service.token.query
 *Optional*

-Name of the file, containing the query for the login.
-This file must be located in the `queries` folder and the username/email and password must be masked with configuration: `gauge.service.variable.mask`.
+Path to the file, that contains the query for the login.
+Username/Email and password must be masked with configuration: `gauge.service.variable.mask`.
 #### Example
 ```
 mutation {
-    login(email: "$user", password: "$password") {
+    login(email: "%user%", password: "%password%") {
         token
     }
 }